quicwg/base-drafts/draft-ietf-quic-transport.md

 ## Since draft-ietf-quic-transport-26

-- Change format of transport paramters to use varints (#3294, #3169)
+- Change format of transport parameters to use varints (#3294, #3169)

 ## Since draft-ietf-quic-transport-25